RouthuMohan/OWASP-Juice-Shop-VAPT/archive/Phase-6-Reporting-and-Risk-Assessment/README.md

 - CSRF — 4.3 (Medium)
 - OR — 4.3 (Medium)

-The CVSS scores and vectors are documented in detail in the final VAPT report.
+The corresponding CVSS vectors and detailed scoring rationale are documented in the final VAPT report.

 ## Risk Assessment